OneInA1E6/Capstone/Documents/499_Capstone_GEMS_Group_1_Requirement_Report.md

 #### Framework: Laravel

 Pros:
-- Very old, established and standardized language
+- Very old, established, and standardized language
 - Well documented both on Stack Overflow and at https://www.php.net
 - Laravel itself has exceptional documentation
 - Tanner and Gabriel have worked with Laravel during their Co-ops